Aathish04/Emojitize/README.md

 It lived a short life of around a year at PythonAnywhere.com, after which the the project was abandoned, incomplete.
 It did however give the developer a good insight into web development.

-Interested persons may contribute the this project as well (though I can't imagine making this better ;) ).
+~~Interested persons may contribute the this project as well (though I can't imagine making this better ;) ).~~ This project has been archived.